 Buying an acoustic guitar is just a necessary step to playing it.
 Here are 8 important facts about acoustic guitars that impact the way your play and the sound you make.

-Acoustic guitars body style impacts both the sound and comfort.
+Acoustic guitar’s body style impacts both the sound and comfort.
 Bigger sizes usually have more resonance and can project richer sounds.
-However, a large size may not be comfortable to play, and if your are not comfortable, you’ll have a hard time enjoying the way you play.
+However, large size may not be comfortable to play with, and if you are not comfortable, you’ll have a hard time enjoying the way you play.
 A larger guitar also makes it more difficult to reach upper frets and impact your technique.

 A cutaway in the guitar helps you get a larger guitar that is still comfortable.